ForrestLonganecker/chat-wall-app/readme.md

 1. make sure you have [npm](https://www.npmjs.com/get-npm) and [node](https://nodejs.org/en/download/) installed

+2. you will also need to create a .env file in the root directory and store an environment variable called `cookieSecret` there.

+`$ cd path/to/chat-wall-app`
+`$ touch .env`

+inside the `.env` file:

+`cookieSecret="anything you want here"`

-2. To start this app navigate into the root directory:
+3. To start this app navigate into the root directory:
 `$ cd path/to/chat-wall-app`

 and run: